Christian Kirk: Arizona Cardinals

 Kirk was drafted by the Arizona Cardinals in the second round (47th overall) of the 2018 NFL Draft.
 He was the fifth wide receiver to be selected that year.

-2018

 In the Cardinals' season-opening loss to the Washington Redskins, Kirk had a four-yard reception to go along with two punt returns for 44 net yards in his NFL debut.
 In Week 3, he recorded a solid game with seven receptions for 90 yards in the 16–14 loss to the Chicago Bears.
 In Week 5 against the San Francisco 49ers, he caught a 75-yard touchdown bomb from fellow rookie Josh Rosen to help the Cardinals earn their first win of the season by a score of 28–18.
 He played in 12 games, starting seven, recording 43 receptions for 590 yards and three touchdowns.
 He suffered a broken foot in Week 13 and was placed on injured reserve on December 3, 2018.

-2019
+He was named to the PFWA All-Rookie Team.

-In Week 2 against the Baltimore Ravens, Kirk caught six passes for 114 yards as the Cardinals lost 23–17.
+In Week 2 against the Baltimore Ravens in 2019, Kirk caught six passes for 114 yards as the Cardinals lost 23–17.
 In Week 10 against the Tampa Bay Buccaneers, Kirk caught 6 passes for 138 yards and three touchdowns in the 30–27 loss.
 Overall, Kirk finished the 2019 season with 68 receptions for 709 receiving yards and three receiving touchdowns.

-2020

-In Week 6 against the Dallas Cowboys on Monday Night Football, Kirk had two receptions for 86 receiving yards and two receiving touchdowns in the 38–10 victory.
-In the following game, a 37–34 overtime victory over the Seattle Seahawks on NBC Sunday Night Football, he again recorded two receiving touchdowns.
+In Week 6 against the Dallas Cowboys in 2020, Kirk had two receptions for 86 receiving yards and two receiving touchdowns in the 38–10 victory.
+In the following game, a 37–34 overtime victory over the Seattle Seahawks, he again recorded two receiving touchdowns.
 In a Week 9 loss to the Miami Dolphins, he had five receptions for 123 receiving yards and one receiving touchdown.
 He was placed on the reserve/COVID-19 list by the Cardinals on January 2, 2021, and activated on January 13.

 Overall, in the 2020 season, Kirk finished with 48 receptions for 621 receiving yards and six receiving touchdowns in 14 games.

-2021

 Kirk entered the 2021 season third on the Cardinals wide receiver depth chart.
 He finished the season as the Cardinals leading receiver with a career-high 77 catches for 982 yards and five touchdowns.